 The next step will be defining the parameters needed for the measurement system, conform to the Dutch case.
 A case study is defined as the study of a social phenomenon in one, or a few, manifestations in its natural environment, during a certain period.
 Within the case of the Netherlands the social phenomenon is corruption, defined as ‘the use of public power for private gain in an exchange relation between two or more actors’.
 A researcher starts out with a broad research question on the ongoing social process.
 In this thesis the aim is to answer the following research question: ‘How can the explanatory problem with current corruption research be resolved?’
 The case study will not give a complete answer to the research question, but the results will show indications and allow further elaboration on the subject of corruption.
 Also, common to case study research is the use of several sources of data.
 The Dutch case study that will be discussed will have the main aim to provide a case study research design which is useful for testing whether the theoretical model of the ANST approach actually works in the real world.

 The study of the Dutch case will avoid the use of pre-fixed procedures of data collection and analysis, and will accordingly have a strong focus on the gathering of new data.
 The thesis’ research question defines the ‘what’ of the case study.
 To gather the new data I have to continue by elaborating on the ‘who’, ‘where’, ‘when’, and ‘how’ of the Dutch case study.
 Corruption is defined as an exchange relation between two or more actors.
 This important definitional choice has some fundamental consequences to the design of the measurement system.
 The more familiar, static conceptions of data gathering methods focus on the attributes of the units of analysis, and do not allow for the dynamics of network relations.
 As the specific design for the Dutch case has to facilitate the analysis of social interactions, I will construct a relational approach that inherently focuses on embedding actors within the set of their interactions by focusing on relations of the units of analysis, not attributes.
-For example, one observation might be of the tie between ‘citizen x’ and ‘bureaucrat x’, and another of the tie between ‘bureaucrat x’ and ‘politician x’.
-Bureaucrat x is involved in two observations.
-Accordingly, this will lead to the understanding of the distribution of power between the different actor groups and the effective influence of social action resulting to successful exchange relations of corruption.

 Population and scope